1

 Botanical Name: Baby Blue' Colorado Blue Spruce Picea pungens 'Glauca Baby Blue' -

-Common Name: Baby Blue Colorado Blue Spruce -
+Common Name: Baby Blue' Colorado Blue Spruce -

-Hardiness Zones: 3 to 7 -
+Hardiness Zones: 3-7 -

-Bloom Time: Non-flowering conifer -
+Bloom Time: Not applicable (evergreen) -

-Light Requirements: Full sun for best color -
+Light Requirements: Full sun to part shade -

 Attracts Pollinators: No -